-A lot of these white wine pasta sauce recipes might include olive oil instead of the butter, or alongside it, and you can make such a sauce even if you don’t really drink white wine, since you are just using it for a rich flavor and typically only need a splash.
+A lot of similar recipes might include olive oil instead of the butter, or alongside it, and you can make such a sauce even if you don’t really drink white wine, since you are just using it for a rich flavor and typically only need a splash.

-When making a white wine pasta sauce, it is important to use a white wine you would drink, not something labeled ‘cooking wine’ or something you don’t like, the reason being this is one of the main flavors in the finished dish, so use good quality ingredients and the resulting white wine sauce for your pasta will have a nice taste and not disappoint you.
+When making such a sauce, it is important to use a white wine you would drink, not something labeled ‘cooking wine’ or something you don’t like, the reason being this is one of the main flavors in the finished dish, so use good quality ingredients and the resulting white wine sauce for your pasta will have a nice taste and not disappoint you.

 Although whole wheat pasta is popular these days because of its fiber content, I like to use white pasta, and I also feel it goes best with a light, aromatic pasta sauce because white pasta has a more neutral taste so the flavors in the sauce will be more evident.

 The following recipe blends olive oil, butter and white wine with red and black pepper, garlic, parsley and parmesan cheese, for a really delicious dish.
 If you want to make any tweaks, perhaps you could add some lightly steamed vegetables to the dish, such as sliced mushrooms or asparagus – fresh of course!

 Adding Some Protein to Pasta with White Wine Sauce

 You could also add shrimp or chicken.
 If you do want to add any extras, prepare them in another pan and simply toss them with the finished pasta and white wine pasta sauce at the end.

 This recipe is ideal if you have just had your teeth whitened and want to avoid staining foods!

 Tips on Choosing and Cooking the Pasta

 You can use any kind of pasta in this recipe – penne, rigatoni, fusilli, pretty much anything really.
 You could even use spaghetti.
 The pasta should be cooked to ‘al dente’ which means tender but not too soft.